pfg666/tcp-learner/README.md

 virtual machine (say Virtual Box) and use that machine to learn your host TCP Stack.

 For a quick install and run, clone/download the cav-aec branch of the tool.
+You can do this running git clone from a terminal:

 `git clone -b cav-aec https://gitlab.science.ru.nl/pfiteraubrostean/tcp-learner.git`

 Make sure you have installed a Java 8 Jdk, Python 2.7, and the Python libraries